How-To Creole

 Meaning

-Literal Meaning: Under shawl
+Literal Meaning: Under a shawl

 Example 1